CleanroomMC/cleanroom-website/docs/groovy-script/external_compat.md

----
-title: External compat
----

-# External compat

 Here you'll learn about adding external mod compat for GroovyScript.

-> [!NOTE]
+!!!
+Note
-> You need at least version 0.7.0.
+    You need at least version 0.7.0.

-> [!NOTE]
+!!!
+Note
-> Please read the javadoc for the interface and methods.
+    Please read the javadoc for the interface and methods.

 The plugin must implement `GroovyPlugin`.
 GroovyScript will automatically find the class and instantiate it.
 If the instance field is non-null the class will not be instantiated by GroovyScript, but instead the value of the field will